-Experiments vary in complexity and time required, from more involved experiments trying out a new crop to a simple online survey.
+Experiments vary in complexity and time required, from trying out a new crop to a simple online survey.
 The necessary instructions, seeds (where appropriate), and record sheets are usually sent out in the spring and the results are returned to us by Christmas.
-We collate them and publish the findings in our magazine, The Organic Way – they may also be presented at conferences and used in the development of more detailed research studies.
+We collate them and publish the findings in our magazine, Organic Way – they may also be presented at conferences and used in the development of more detailed research studies.

 Common themes of experiments include novel crops, comparisons of varieties, gardening techniques, and wildlife surveys.
 Most of this work is supported by our members but some experiments are run in collaboration with universities or commercial companies.

 2024 Members' Experiments

 We're running three experiments in 2024.
 We'll share updates and details about our members' experiments online and in our Organic Matters newsletter.
 You can sign up for the 2024 members experiments by clicking on the links below:

 1. Can companion planting reduce allium leaf miner?
 Applications closed

 3. A survey of beet leaf miner - Applications closed

 We've ran three members experiments in 2023.
 We will be sharing the results, once we have collected and analysed all the data.
 You can still log any data for experiments that are still running by clicking on the links below.